Configuration

 ### Security

-* **Never commit credentials**: Use environment variables or secure secret management
+* **Never commit credentials.** Use environment variables or a secure secret manager.

 ### Environment Management